-The CAREC partners share the view that the visions, goals, and strategies of the 2006 20.
-CAP remain valid; this also applies to the five existing strategic themes laid out in the CAP: (i) mainstreaming regional cooperation; (ii) strengthening ownership by CAREC countries, (iii) promoting connectivity to enable business enterprises to access regional and global markets; (iv) encouraging knowledge sharing and capacity building to facilitate consensus on the broad principles of cooperation and decision making; and (v) developing new and innovative approaches to cooperative arrangements.
-But if there was one important lesson learned from the past decade, it is the need for CAREC to craft a strategy with a refined focus that could generate greater synergies and impacts from synchronous actions and targeted results.
-Efforts were taken to enhance the CAP to make it more focused, action-oriented, and resultsdriven, effectively raising the bar for CAREC as it enters a higher plane of cooperation in the next decade.
+The CAREC partners share the view that the visions, goals, and strategies of the 2006 Comprehensive Action Plan (CAP) remain valid.
+This also applies to the five existing strategic themes laid out in the CAP:

+- mainstreaming regional cooperation, - strengthening ownership by CAREC countries, - promoting connectivity to enable business enterprises to access regional and global markets, - encouraging knowledge sharing and capacity building to facilitate consensus on the broad principles of cooperation and decision making, and - developing innovative approaches to cooperative arrangements.

+But if there was one important lesson learned from the past decade, it is the need for CAREC to craft a strategy with a refined focus that could generate greater synergies and impact from synchronous actions and targeted results.
+Efforts were taken to enhance the CAP to make it more focused, action-oriented, and results-driven, effectively raising the bar for CAREC as it enters a higher plane of cooperation in the next decade.